hmchen47/DataScience/Notes/a08-FeatureEng.md

       test_df = imputer.transform(test_df)
       ```

-+ Complete case analysis
++ Complete case analysis (CCA)
   + discarding observations where values in any of the variables are missing
   + keep only those observations for which there's information in all of the dataset variables
   + observations w/ any missing data excluded
   + scenario
     + missing data complete at random (MCAR)
-    + no more than 5% of the total dataset containg missing data
+    + no more than 5% of the total dataset containing missing data
   + assumption
     + missing data at random
   + advantages
     + simple to implement